HOW TO REPLACE THE TOWN CAR COMPRESSOR

 NOTE: Failing to reconnect the electrical connectors on the air filter housing before starting vehicle will cause the Check Engine light to come on.

 Turn suspension switch ON in trunk compartment.
-Author: Eddie Spinks of American Air Suspension
+American Air Suspension

 - The only source you need for Air Suspension Parts, Coil Spring Conversion Kits, Air Suspension Conversion Kits, Air Springs, Air Struts, Air Suspension Compressors